opdante/homework-node/readme.md

 ## Bonus

 How high can you go?
 Set the `COUNT` environment variable when running your tests to download more than the top 10.
-- We can go as high as 36 because we are scraping the first page of https://www.npmjs.com/browse/depended.
-This can be improved by recursively scraping with url with the offset changed.
+- We can go as high as 1000 because we are reading a least of the top 1000 packages.

 ## solution
-I could not find an effective way or an api I could use to give a list of most depended on packages, so I decide tp scrape the data from the url using osmosis.
-Scrapingseem to work well and efficiently although there may be problems in future if the DOM changes.
+This is an alternate solution to scraping the depended webpage (https://www.npmjs.com/browse/depended).
+It involves reading a text file generated from https://gist.github.com/anvaka/8e8fa57c7ee1350e3491#file-01-most-dependent-upon-md.
+The markdown file is downloaded and saved as a text file which is read line by line and each package is downloaded.
+This list seems like it is updated daily so it is fairy accurate.
+The advantage with this approach is that we can download up to 100 packages however we are completely dependent on someone else's efforts to generate the list.

+Note: This feels like a bit of a cheat because the list is already compiled and the dependencies are already calculated for us to most of the work is done.

 ## dependenies
 Promise